Ashwinash27/AI_Tutor/README.md

 - Step 2: Loaded SQuAD and Flickr30k datasets for Q&A and multimodal learning.
 - Step 3: Text-based tutor with question-answering using DistilBERT in AI_Tutor_Step_Three.ipynb.
 - Step 4: Added voice input using Whisper in AI_Tutor_Step_4.ipynb.
+- Step 5: Visual input using BLIP for image captioning in AI_Tutor_Step_5.ipynb.